-Operators base their capital expenditure commitments on many factors, including, but not limited to, hydrocarbon commodity prices, production levels of their current reserves, exploration and development opportunities, political climates and access to both debt and equity capital.
+Operators base their capital expenditure commitments on many factors, including, but not limited to, hydrocarbon commodity prices, costs to compete and produce wells, anticipated economic returns, production levels of their current reserves, exploration and development opportunities, political climates and access to both debt and equity capital.
 Activity levels within the oil and natural gas industry are ultimately affected by the above factors.